affinda/affinda-python/docs/models.md

 PageMeta.

+All required parameters must be populated in order to send to Azure.

-:ivar id:
+:ivar id: Required.
 :vartype id: int
-:ivar page_index: Page number within the document, starts from 0.
+:ivar page_index: Required.
+Page number within the document, starts from 0.
 :vartype page_index: int
-:ivar image: The URL to the image of the page.
+:ivar image: Required.
+The URL to the image of the page.
 :vartype image: str
-:ivar height: Height of the page's image in px.
+:ivar height: Required.
+Height of the page's image in px.
 :vartype height: float
-:ivar width: Width of the page's image in px.
+:ivar width: Required.
+Width of the page's image in px.
 :vartype width: float
-:ivar rotation: The degree of rotation applied to the page.
+:ivar rotation: Required.
+The degree of rotation applied to the page.
 Greater than 0 indicates clockwise rotation.
 Less than 0 indicates counter-clockwise rotation.
 :vartype rotation: int

 <a id="models._models.PageMeta.__init__"></a>